 Apply a sealant

 To help waterproof your terrazzo, repel stains and keep the surface clean, it’s a good idea to apply a sealant to your countertop.
-There are many good options available – one we recommend is made by Lantania which doesn’t change the appearance of the terrazzo bit.
+There are many good options available – in fact, we sell a sealant online which we’ve tested to ensure it doesn’t change the appearance of the terrazzo.
 You will need to reapply this from time to time to maintain the waterproofing.

 Keep it clean